Best Fiskars Hatchet For Kindling (tested with pics)

 The Fiskars N7 has the same head and overall length as the X7, but it has a hybrid composite/wood handle.
 The nylon upper handle provides the standard Fiskars durability while the lower handle wood offers a traditional feel in hand.

-Fiskars X11 is for the woodpile
+Fiskars X11 is for the Woodpile

 Fiskars X11 and X7 sitting on a log in front of a woodpile